 Substance use and/or substance use disorders (SUDs) are associated with many negative consequences among youth, including accidents, death, health effects, crime, unplanned pregnancy, and lower achievement.
 Substance use contributes to accidents, death, and a variety of hazardous behaviors.
 Sexual behaviors are increased during adolescent substance use.
-Toxic effects of different drugs of abuse include following:
+Toxic effects of different drugs of abuse include the following:

-- Opioids: Respiratory and central nervous system (CNS) depression, increased risk of aspiration due to diminished gag reflex, pupillary constriction, seizures, and euphoria
+- Opioids: Respiratory and central nervous system (CNS) depression, increased risk of aspiration due to a diminished gag reflex, pupillary constriction, seizures, and euphoria

 - Barbiturates: Results in marked respiratory depression

 - Amphetamine: Results in euphoria, grandiosity, pupillary dilation, prolonged wakefulness and attention, hypertension, tachycardia, anorexia, fever, and paranoia.
 Severe intoxication can cause cardiac arrest and seizures.

 - Cocaine: Impaired judgment, pupillary dilation, hallucinations, paranoid ideation, angina, and sudden cardiac death

 - Caffeine: In restlessness and muscle twitching

 - Phencyclidine: Violence, impulsivity, psychomotor agitation, nystagmus, tachycardia, hypertension, analgesia, psychosis, delirium, and seizures